jckorogob/Arduino-Introduction-Workshop-UB/Tutorial 2/README.md

 Your Challenge

 Option 1: Cycle colors on each press
 OR
 Option 2: Hold button for color sequence

 Open Tutorial-2-Challenge.ino

 Troubleshooting

-Button not responding?
+* Button not responding?
 Check connections to Pin 2 and GND

-Erratic behavior?
+* Erratic behavior?
 Add debouncing (50ms delay between reads)

-Wrong colors?
+* Wrong colors?
 Verify RGB LED is common cathode type

 Advanced Ideas

-Debouncing for cleaner button detection

-Long press (2+ sec) for different patterns
+* Long press (2+ sec) for different patterns

-PWM with analogWrite() for fading effects
+* PWM with analogWrite() for fading effects